In Thailand, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 Growing Together project

-Since 2016 the organization’s Growing Together project, funded by the IKEA Foundation, has been working to develop accessible and secure play areas for children in refugee camps in Thailand, Bangladesh, and Pakistan.
+The organization’s Growing Together project, funded by the IKEA Foundation, developed accessible and secure play areas for children in refugee camps in Thailand, Bangladesh, and Pakistan.

 Humanity & Inclusion has established workshops in five refugee camps along the Myanmar border to manufacture and repair prosthetic devices and other assistive devices.
 The organization also provides physical therapy for survivors of landmines, to children with cerebral palsy, and to adults who have suffered a stroke.